-Side effects associated with taking antidepressants may include heart problems, constipation, lightheadedness, weight gain, nausea, dry mouth, and drowsiness.
+Side effects associated with antidepressants include heart issues, constipation, lightheadedness, weight gain, nausea, dry mouth, and drowsiness.
 They may also increase the risk of suicidal thoughts.

 Topical medications are available in cream, patch or gel form.
-They are beneficial for treating localized pain, or pain that is only present in a particular region of the body.
-Once the medication is absorbed into the skin, it works by relieving pain or numbing the skin.
+They are beneficial for treating localized pain, or pain located in a particular region of the body.
+Once the medication is absorbed into the skin, it works by relieving pain or numbing the area.

 Topical medications are a good option for those who cannot take pills.
-Very little of the drug is absorbed into the bloodstream; therefore, cognitive side effects such as depression as usually avoided.
+Very little of the drug is absorbed into the bloodstream; therefore, cognitive side effects are usually avoided.
 Commonly prescribed topical medications include capsaicin and lidocaine.
 Side effects include swelling, burning or flushing of the face or skin.
-Other side effects may include breathing problems and wheezing.
+Other side effects may include breathing difficulties and wheezing.

-Opioids are highly addictive and should be carefully monitored by a physician.
-Side effects may include vomiting, constipation, nausea, diarrhea, and drowsiness.
+Opioids have the potential to be abused and can be addictive.
+Use should be carefully monitored by a pain specialist.
+Side effects may include vomiting, constipation, nausea, diarrhea and drowsiness.
 Breathing problems may also occur in some cases.

 Corticosteroid medications, such as prednisone, can reduce neuropathic pain by decreasing inflammation.
 They can be administered via skin creams, drops, patches, pills or injections.
 Potential side effects include mood swings, weight gain, muscle weakness, blurred vision, or increased thirst.